 - 1 tablespoon oyster sauce

 - 1 tablespoon soy sauce

-- 1 1/2 teaspoons ayu fish sauce (can substitute with additional soy sauce)
+- 1 1/2 teaspoons ayu fish sauce or Asian fish sauce such as nampula

 - 1 teaspoon raw brown sugar

 - 1 lb (450 g) halibut fillet, cut into 1.5 – 2″ (4 – 5 cm) cubes

 - 5 – 6 green onions, separate the top half green part from the bottom (mostly white) part.
 Bottom part very finely julienned

 - 2 oz (60 g) ginger, very finely julienned

 - 1 1/2 tablespoons dark roast sesame oil